Frequently Asked Questions

 In: Frequently Asked Questions

-In our experience either one or two brood boxes work well.
-In our region we have found that running a single brood box will lead to honey being stored in the Flow frames much earlier, especially when your bees are using them for the first time.
+In our experience, either one or two brood boxes work well.
+In our region (Northern NSW, Australia) we have found that running a single brood box will lead to honey being stored in the Flow Frames much earlier, especially when your bees are using them for the first time.

 If you decide to use two brood boxes and are concerned about a slow uptake on your Flow Frames, it is possible to add the Flow Super first on a single brood box.
-Once the colony expands and the Flow super is totally packed with bees storing honey, then add a second brood box or honey super to give the colony more space if needed.
-A good place to start is the Beginner Beekeeping Videos.
-Please note - it is important to consult with local experienced beekeepers to ensure that this practice will suit your climate.
+Once the colony expands and the Flow Super is totally packed with bees storing nectar to turn into honey, then add a second brood box or honey super to give the colony more space if needed.
+Please note, it is important to consult with local experienced beekeepers to ensure that this practice will suit your climate.